 Customize Folder Options

-These are how folder viewing options.
-Sections are arranged in tabs.
+This is the largest section of this guide.
+The changes in Windows Explorer are significant and you should know your options.
+In addition I wanted to show as many of the options I could to the folks who’ve been scared to try Windows 8 because of all the FUD written about it all over the internet.
 IMHO this new interface makes the options most folks use far more apparent than in previous Windows versions, and thus more user friendly.
 (Still, it wouldn’t have killed them to make the old menu style available.)
 Long ago I adopted my “when in doubt, right-click” strategy and I right-click everything.
 All the right-click options you are used to are still there.

 The View tab.
 Options are pretty much unchanged from Windows 7 but now you don’t have to navigate with a menu.
 It’s all where you can see it.
 Rolling over an option will immediately show you a preview of what that option looks like.
 See the next section entitled Folder View Options for more on this.